amirhilal/amirhilal/README.md

 ### Hi there 👋
-# I am Garv Nanwani
+# I am Amir Hilal 😍
 ### a full stack web developer

 - 🔭 I’m currently looking for some interesting projects to work on!